xelis-project/xelis-vanity/README.md

 # XELIS Vanity

-Search a custom prefix for a XELIS address.
+Search a prefix/suffix (or a value anywhere) in a XELIS address.

 ```bash
 cargo run --release -- --content "slixe" -n 32